 “Buyers become sellers and sellers become buyers,” she says.

-Bennedetto says she’s continuing a family tradition.
-A century ago, her immigrant grandfather worked in the garment industry on New York’s Lower East Side.
+Benedetto says she’s continuing a family tradition.
+A century ago, her immigrant grandfather worked in the garment industry on New York City’s Lower East Side.
 Today, she runs her technology-driven company from New York’s WeWork Empire State.

 A former lawyer who specialized in fashion, technology, and other fields, Benedetto started mapping out Queen of Raw on a napkin four years ago.
 She officially launched this year with cofounder Phil Derasmo, whose Wall Street and startup contacts were a good balance for her fashion industry chops.

 Benedetto estimates that by 2025 Queen of Raw could help save more than 4 billion gallons of water and prevent 2 million tons of textiles from going to the landfill.
 While Queen of Raw strives to have serious social impact, it was important to Benedetto for it to be a for-profit business to show the industry that preventing waste will help their bottom line.